gangliao/TIGER/README.md

 <a href="https://github.com/gangliao/Tiger-Compiler/blob/master/img/symbol_table.png" target="_blank"><img src="https://github.com/gangliao/Tiger-Compiler/blob/master/img/symbol_table.png" width="500" /></a>

-Since `let` statements can be nested as per the grammar, **Scoping-sensitive** data structure is required to store the different level symbol tables.
-For convenience and simplicity, we create a global data structure `g_SymbolTable`: `int` is the current scoping level and `SymbolTablePtr` is a c++11 shared ptr which refers to the corresponding symbol table.
+Since `let` statements can be nested as per the grammar, **Scoping-sensitive** data structure is required to be stored in the different level symbol tables.
+For convenience and simplicity, we create a global data structure `g_SymbolTable`: `int`, which is the current scoping level and `SymbolTablePtr` is a c++11 shared ptr which refers to the corresponding symbol table.

 ```c++
 /// global symbol table <level, symbol table>